Kerala lesbian couple forcibly separated by parents, reunited in High Court

 Conversion therapy is an unscientific process of ‘changing’ a person’s sexual orientation or gender.
 The practice has been banned by the Madras High Court.

-On May 29, Noora arrived at the Kerala High Court after Vanaja Collective and Adila filed a habeas corpus petition.
-The court did not allow anyone other than the couple to be present at the proceeding, according to Dhanya, an activist at Vanaja Collective who has been helping the couple.
-“In just a five to six minute court proceeding, Adila and Ayesha were asked by the court if they wanted to live together, they said yes.
+On May 30, Noora arrived at the Kerala High Court after Adila filed a habeas corpus petition.
+The court did not allow anyone other than the couple to be present at the proceeding, according to Dhanya, who has been helping the couple.
+“In just a five to six minute court proceeding, Adila and Noora were asked by the court if they wanted to live together, they said yes.
 Now they are reunited," Dhanya said.
 Further details on what happened to Noora while she had been abducted are awaited.

 Mrudula Bhavani is a freelance journalist based in Kerala.
 She reports on state policies with a focus on gender spectrum, law, public health, caste, and environment.